rugbyprof/5303-Adv-Database/Assignments/MongoDBProject/README.md

 ### Typical Queries

 1. Find all restaurants with zip code `X or Y`
+    - Using 89117 and 89122 answer = 1083
 1. Find all restaurants in city `X`

 1. Find the restaurants within 5 miles of `lat , lon`